What type of content do you primarily create?

 What resources does Mary need in order to support her teaching in this course?

 Ever find yourself pausing for a deep breath before jumping into a complex problem?
-That's not just you being cautious—it's a smart strategy!
-Step-back prompting takes advantage of this natural tendency to think before you act by applying it directly to how we interact with language models.
+That's not just you being cautious—it's a smart strategy to improve accuracy!
+Step-back prompting takes advantage of this natural tendency to think before you act by applying it directly to how we interact with language models like ChatGPT.

 Step-back prompting does this by tapping the strategy humans use when faced with a complex problem: considering the broader context first.
-This allows us to draw on high-level concepts and first principles to craft our answers.
+This allows us to draw on high-level concepts and first principles to craft our answers, significantly reducing ChatGPT hallucinations.
 An example might be recalling the laws of physics before tackling a specific question about temperature.

 Here's how the process works.
 You first ask the LLM a "step-back question" to set the stage, then use that broader perspective to inform the answer to your main query.
 The step-back question is generally more abstract and simpler than your targeted question.
 It often involves generating a broader list of options or a summary, setting the stage for a more focused follow-up.